BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 # docs/

-All documentations file that were " too much " to sets directly into [README.md](https://github.com/BarbeRousseLibre/hermessenger/blob/master/README.md).
+All documentations file that were " too much " to write them directly into [README.md](https://github.com/BarbeRousseLibre/hermessenger/blob/master/README.md).

 Nobody likes wall of text.